Get-Your/Get-Your/README.md

 1. Create admin role

-    Create and permissions an admin user role (named `admin_role`) without login privileges, then grant this role to the Postgres admin account.
+    Create and grant permissions to an admin user role (named `admin_role`) without login privileges, then grant this role to the Postgres admin account.

         CREATE ROLE admin_role INHERIT;
         GRANT ALL ON SCHEMA public TO admin_role;